 In Office Steps To Reducing Your Inflammation and Heel Pain (Plantar fasciitis and Achilles tendonitis)

-3. MLS laser - this cold laser uses dual wavelengths of infrared light to penetrate deep into the tissue and stimulate regeneration at the cellular level.
+MLS laser uses dual wavelengths of infrared light to penetrate deep into the tissue and stimulate regeneration at the cellular level.
 One laser is pulsed and treats pain.
 The other laser is continuous and treats inflammation.

 At Home Steps To Reducing Your Inflammation and Heel Pain